kunal-kadam/hello-world/README.md

-# hello-world
+# Music
-Trial repository for getting use to with github
+Trial repository for getting use to with Github

 Music is a vital part of different moments of human life.
 It spreads happiness and joy in a person’s life.